 When you are not exploring dungeons, the game switches to a 2D birds-eye view of the area.
 You can actually navigate your party through cities and the countryside.
 You can travel on the map using all sorts of transport (horses or ships, for example) with total freedom.
 This is where Abandoned Places differs from pure dungeon crawlers such as Eye of the Beholder, and it's one of the best aspects of the game.

-The combat system present in the game is cool-down based where it affects both your weapons and magic.
-In my opinion, this is a bit difficult as each weapon has to be individually clicked to be used, so a majority of the fights would be of you frantically clicking buttons on the screen oblivious to what is going on in the game.
+The combat system present in the game is cool-down-based, affecting both your weapons and magic.
+In my opinion, this is a bit difficult as each weapon has to be individually clicked to be used, so a majority of the fights would be of you frantically clicking buttons on the screen, oblivious to what is going on in the game.

-The game is okayish, although the graphics are average, and the lack of sound is pretty disappointing.
+Although the graphics are average, the game is okayish, and the lack of sound is pretty disappointing.
 Still, the game, in general, is very in-depth and provides a considerable challenge in terms of difficulty (even for veteran RPG players).

 Review by: Adam